Herbal infusions: Making the most of nature's gifts•

 As with all my ingredients, I source my herbs from certified organic growers utilizing fair trade business practices and hold their paperwork on file for 5 years.

 After receiving my raw ingredients, I get to work on my tea of sorts.
 Except, I don't use hot water.
-Instead, I ever-so-gently warm my oils over the stove top.
-Then I combine the oil with my herbs.
+Instead, I ever-so-gently warm my oil-herb concoction in the sunlight.
 There's no need to rush here, the ingredients will become well acquainted with each other over the course of a month or so.

 These infusions work their way into a few of my products.
 For my herbal facial cream and herbal facial lotion I infuse chamomile, chickweed and sea buckthorn in grape seed oil for a vitamin-rich mixture formulated to smooth, balance and brighten the skin.